 Few things seem to be as complex and difficult as buying loudspeakers.
 Why should it be so?
 You have a read of the internet, look at some pricing, try to get comfortable around which brands have a clue and which may or may not, then see if your nearest and dearest thinks they'll suit them too… Does it match our style?
 What's ohms?
 What's wattage even mean?
 It can get real confusing, real fast, and there's so much advice out there on what makes a speaker 'good' or 'bad' (most of it well-meaning, I'm sure) that you could be forgiven for dropping the whole thing as a bad idea and just buy a cheap speaker and be done with the whole mess.

 What you really wanted was some way to make abetter buying decision, because we all know the limits of our knowledge don't stretch very far, but we also know what we do and don't like.
 So how to marry up the two?

 Here are some pointers that you should absolutely factor in when buying a speaker:

 It's not a science experiment.
 Music is an art, and we are (apparently) trying to enjoy that art.
 It connects with our emotions, and our feelings.
 Measurements and tests might satisfy a certain thirst for knowledge, but humans are not 'hearing machines'.
-Rest assured there's a great deal of science and engineering used in the design of even our most modestly-priced speaker - the Fyne Audio F300 at $495 - but in the end the idea is to listen to MUSIC.
+Rest assured there's a great deal of science and engineering used in the design of even our most modestly-priced speakers - such as the Fyne Audio F300, the Rega Kyte or Totem’s KIN Mini - but in the end the idea is to listen to MUSIC.
 Not the hi-fi.